 chosen subject area.
 The books are edited in part and as a whole by The Prairie Garden Committee, before being published each year in time for Christmas.
 Members of the committee often write articles for the book as well as provide images for the 16/32-page colour section aside from their role as Associate Editors.
 These individuals are what makes this book possible, as are our sponsors, and you, our loyal readership.

-Click here to read an article about The
+Click here to read a 2010 article about The

 Prairie Garden Committee

 Some of the committee at the 2009 Award for Excellence

 lunch: (l-r) Ed Czarnecki, Jean Pomo, Colleen Zacharias, (award recipients: Ken Ivey & Brenda Cameron), Roger Brown, Reg Curle, (sitting) Susanne Olver & Linda Pearn.